chvvkumar/simpleCloudDetect/readme.md

-## A simple Keras model based Cloud Detection for AllSky Cameras
+## A simple Machine Learning based Cloud Detection for AllSky Cameras

   This python script will take an image from an AllSky camera, run it through a machine learning model and output cloud status to Home Assistant